NumericalAdvantage/ld-node-novatel-gnss-ins-2/README.md

 ```

 ### Hardware setup
 The setup consists of an OEMV receiver attached to a GNSS antenna and an Inertial Navigation System(INS) using an IMU.
 This application was tested against a setup with Novatel Propak V3 enclosure which consists of an OEMV3 receiver, connected to an HG1700 AG58 IMU and a GPS antenna.
+A serial to USB converter would be needed if you want to connect your laptop to the novatel device.

 ### Configuration